 How can I improve remote access reliability?

 Implement HA-failover for gateways, optimize authentication prefer MFA with resilient IdP, enforce consistent client configurations, and verify DNS behavior for VPN clients.
-How to disable vpn in microsoft edge
+Disable microsoft edge vpn how to turn off edge secure network and manage edge browser vpn features

 Where can I find official documentation for the F5 Edge Client SSL VPN?